 Later, Robinson-Luqman told her manager she felt she was being stereotyped as an “angry Black woman” after receiving a performance review in 2020 that described her facial expressions as making others “uncomfortable,” the lawsuit states.
 Allegedly, her manager said this statement caused her to “reconsider” giving Robinson-Luqman the role as “Assistant Board Secretary.”

-The SFMTA told Mission Local in a statement that it “has long made a commitment to equity as a core tenet of our values, culture and institutional practices.
+The SFMTA told Mission Local in a statement that it “has long made a commitment to equity as a core tenet of our values, culture, and institutional practices.
 The agency takes seriously its significant responsibility to its almost 6,000 employees to have a workplace free from bias and discrimination.”
 In addition to years of bias and racial equity training, the agency will form a new office of Race, Equity & Inclusion, and implement its first Racial Equity Action Plan, its spokesperson added.
 These steps reflect the agency’s proactive strategies against workplace bias, aiming to create an inclusive and equitable environment for all employees.